 - I’d prefer there being an even closer spacing for such veggies like green onions, which can be planted very closely together.
 You can compensate for this by simply making more holes between plants to plant twice as many.

 - There is no printed guide to show seed depth.
 You have to rely on the seed packet or a seed catalogue’s planting guides to know how deep to push the dibber when making the holes.
-However if you buy the Seeding Square through my affiliate link, you’ll get the bonus Seed Depth Chart absolutely free!
-The Bonus section below has more info.
+Or you can download my Plant Depth Guide for Seeding Square which is part of the Homegrown Resources Library which you get access when you subscribe to my weekly newsletter.

 The Seeding Square is a handy tool that will make spacing out your plants much easier and foolproof.
 It will be a great addition to your garden shed and you’ll be eager to start your spring planting so that you can use it!